 We gather together to celebrate God's extravagant blessings.

 God calls people to celebrate His goodness and grace regularly.
-We gather weekly in missional communities and regularly as a larger family on Sundays to celebrate through songs, preaching, communion, and personal stories of all God is doing in and among us.
+We gather together weekly in missional communities called Life Groups, and regularly as a larger church family on Sundays, to celebrate through song, preaching, communion, and personal stories regarding all that God is doing in and among us.
 We invite everyone we can to join us in these celebrations as a way of displaying God's glory in His people.
 We also join the celebrations of others in our city and communities with the intent of bringing greater joy into the celebration.

 (Leviticus 23:1–44; Acts 2:42–47; Hebrews 10:24–25)